Mark T. Banner Scholarship

 - Leadership qualities and community involvement.

-- Member of a historically under represented group in IP law (including race, sex, ethnicity, sexual orientation and disability).
-The application should discuss how diversity has impacted his or her pursuit of a career in IP law and how the applicant has faced and overcome the challenges associated therewith.
+- Member of a historically underrepresented group in IP law (including race, sex, ethnicity, sexual orientation and disability).
+The applicant should discuss how diversity has impacted their/her/his pursuit of a career in IP law and how the applicant has faced and overcome the challenges associated therewith.
 Diversity is considered, but is one element among several in the award decision.

-The recipient of the Mark T. Banner Scholarship will receive $5,000 payable for the Fall semester of his or her second or third year of law school.
+The recipient of the Mark T. Banner Scholarship will receive $10,000 payable for the Fall 2024 semester of their/her/his second or third year of law school.

-Applications will be accepted from now through November 23, 2015.
-The winner will be notified by April 2016 and the award will be announced at the Linn Inn of Court's annual dinner in Summer of 2016.
+Applications will be accepted from now through Dec.
+1, 2023.
+The winner will be notified by April 2024 and the award will be announced at the Linn Inn of Court's annual dinner in Summer of 2024, or as soon as the Inn is able to host its annual dinner in light of the ongoing global pandemic and related restrictions.
 Applicants should submit the following documents as a single PDF format file for consideration:

 - Completed Mark T. Banner Scholarship Application Form